-This article explores the dangers of dog feces, how to effectively handle it to prevent environmental pollution, and how to stop parasites from spreading in your home.
+This article explores the dangers of dog poop, how to effectively dispose of it to prevent environmental contamination, and how to stop the spread of parasites in your home.

 Why Dog Poop Is Harmful to Humans